HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

 ## That's it 😄 Thank you for checking out the 'Git Workflow Workshop for Two Programmers' :clap:

 ***A summary of the above commands and what they do can be found [here](/images/git-flow-summary-table.png) in a neat little table.***

-**Note**: This workshop introduces you to the idea of forking a repository.
-This is very useful when wanting to contribute to existing open source projects 💯

-However, forking is not required when starting a new repository under `foundersandcoders` or `FAC-X` organisations.
-All your fellow students will be automatically added as contributors.